 Note: You can also add all sorts of things to low-carb ice cream like Splenda, unsweetened coconut, unsweetened cocoa powder, nut butters, almond bits, berries, crushed low-carb cookies, sugar-free chocolate syrup on top - and all drive up the carb count.
 I'll be experimenting big time with this fun little maker, but my objective with this particular recipe was to make a great-tasting ice cream treat that did the least carb damage.
 Enjoy!

-Sign up for a week of SFS Access and let me prove it.
+Sign up for SFS Access and let me prove it.

 Two things to read prior to signing up for SFS Access: